 I could trust the Hillside drawings that Wright did for the original construction (unlike those he did for his home, Taliesin).

-Still, only 12 drawings exist the first earliest years.
+Still, only 12 drawings exist in Hillside’s earliest years.
 1 Three more drawings were done later: two were done in 1910 from a portfolio, known as the “Wasmuth”.
 That’s because the publisher in Berlin was Ernst Wasmuth.
 The floor plan from the Wasmuth is at the top of this post.
 I got it from an online version of the University of Utah Rare Books Collection.

 Or if you’re feeling fancy, say the full title in German, since it was published in Germany.
 The original title is Ausgeführte Bauten und Entwürfe von Frank Lloyd Wright (“Executed Buildings and Designs by…”).